gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need to make standard 'build', 'check' lifecycle tasks available too.
 The `assemble` task should build all buildable variants.
     - Reasonable behaviour when nothing is buildable on the current machine.
 - Come up with consistent naming scheme for language plugins: 'cpp', 'c', 'assembler', 'java-lang', 'scala-lang', etc
+- Windows resources
+    - Automatically add `/noentry` and `/machine` linker args when building resource-only DLL
+    - Actually inspect the binary to determine if there are any exported symbols
+    - Use a model rule to determine if library sources contain windows resources

 ### Performance